-GCR's Europe, Middle East and Africa Antitrust Review 2021 is one of a series of regional reviews that deliver specialist intelligence and research to our readers - general counsel, government agencies and private practitioners - who must navigate the world's increasingly complex competition regimes.
+GCR's Europe, Middle East and Africa Antitrust Review 2022 is one of a series of regional reviews that deliver specialist intelligence and research to our readers - general counsel, government agencies and private practitioners - who must navigate the world's increasingly complex competition regimes.

 Like its sister reports covering the Americas and the Asia-Pacific region, this book provides an unparalleled annual update from competition enforcers and leading practitioners on key developments in both public enforcement and private litigation.
-In this edition, Sweden is a new jurisdiction alongside updates from the European Commission (including a new article on the abuse of dominance), Cyprus, Denmark, France, Germany, Greece, Norway, Portugal, Russia, Spain, Switzerland, Turkey, the United Kingdom, Ukraine, COMESA, Angola, Israel, Mauritius and Mozambique.
+In this edition, we have added a specific focus on the digital economy and vertical agreements in the European Union, as well as private litigation in France and merger control in Russia, alongside updates from the European Commission, Cyprus, Denmark, France, Germany, Greece, Norway, Portugal, Sweden, Spain, Switzerland, Turkey, the United Kingdom, Ukraine, COMESA, Angola, Israel and Mauritius.